-First book in the Practical Guide series.
 New to troubleshooting CNC control systems?
-If so, this book is a great place to gain insight into different devices and methods used to control complex motion and positioning systems.
-Motion Control for CNC & Robotics discusses CNC and robotic control technology; and how these systems perform with precision and repeatability.
-Focus is placed upon the building blocks of motion control and positioning, with the goal of helping build the skills needed for troubleshooting CNC controls.
+If so, this book is a great place to gain insight into the devices and methods used to control complex motion and positioning systems.
+Motion Control for CNC & Robotics focuses upon the basics of motion control and positioning, helping to build the skills needed for CNC troubleshooting.

-Variable Frequency Drives has been one of my most popular books.
-It presents topics that detail the purpose and functions of Pulse Width Modulated (PWM) drives; how to correctly configure necessary parameters, what those parameters do; and finally, how to effectively troubleshoot and use fault code diagnostics.
-As an aid for troubleshooting purposes, diagrams are used which illustrate, in easy to understand language, the different sections and components of a typical VFD.
+One of the most popular books in this series.
+It explains Pulse Width Modulated (PWM) drives; the configuring of necessary parameters, what those parameters do; and finally, how to effectively troubleshoot and use fault code diagnostics.
+Diagrams are used which illustrate, in easy to understand language, the different sections and components of a typical VFD.

-This practical guide focuses on networks and protocols commonly seen in modern automation applications and process control systems.
-Emphasis is given to unique characteristics of many popular Fieldbus protocols; and the integration of complementary high speed networks such as FF-HSE, EtherNet/IP and PROFINET.
-Other topics covered include the use of “smart” I/O blocks, PLC technology, SCADA systems and a wide array of other “intelligent” field devices used in modern DCS environments.
+This practical guide focuses on networks and protocols used in automation and process control applications.
+Many popular Fieldbus technologies are discussed, along with the integration of high speed networks such as FF-HSE, EtherNet/IP and PROFINET.
+Other topics include the use of “smart” I/O blocks, PLC technology, SCADA systems and other “intelligent” field devices used in modern DCS environments.

 PLC Programming Series for SLC 500, MicroLogix, and ControlLogix controllers.